medic/cht-docs/content/en/contribute/code/core/update-dependencies.md

 2. `@angular-devkit/build-angular`
 3. `@angular-builders/custom-webpack`

+If the error is still happening, try reinstalling `@angular/cli`.

 ### npm errno -17

 If `npm ci` errors with "errno -17" in shared-libs you may need to manually remove the nested dependencies from the package-lock.json.
 This needs move investigation to work out why this is happening.